Mallrats

-Mallrats is a 1995 American buddy comedy film written and directed by Kevin Smith and starring Jason Lee, Jeremy London, Shannen Doherty, Claire Forlani, Ben Affleck, Jason Mewes, Joey Lauren Adams, Michael Rooker, and Smith as Silent Bob.
-It is the second film in the View Askewniverse and a prequel to 1994's Clerks.
+Mallrats is a 1995 American buddy comedy film written and directed by Kevin Smith and starring Jason Lee, Jeremy London, Shannen Doherty, Claire Forlani, Priscilla Barnes and Michael Rooker.
+It is the second film in the View Askewniverse following 1994's Clerks.

 As in the other Askewniverse films, the characters Jay and Silent Bob feature prominently, and characters and events from other films are discussed.
-Several cast members, including Jason Lee, Ben Affleck and Joey Lauren Adams, have gone on to work in several other Smith films.
+Several cast members, including Lee, Ben Affleck and Joey Lauren Adams, have gone on to work in several other Smith films.
 Comic-book icon Stan Lee appeared, as did Brian O'Halloran, the star of Smith's breakout feature Clerks.

-Despite failing at the box office and receiving a lukewarm critical reception, Mallrats has since become a cult classic.
 Plans for a sequel film titled MallBrats were announced in March 2015.
-By the following year, the project was proposed to be a television miniseries, but by February 2017, Smith announced that he had not been able to sell the series to any network.
-In January 2020, Smith revealed that development on a sequel film has started again, this time under the title Twilight of the Mallrats.
+By the following year, the project was proposed to be a television miniseries.
+However, by February 2017, Smith announced that he had not been able to sell the series to any network.
+In January 2020, Smith revealed that development on a sequel film had started again, this time under the title Twilight of the Mallrats.

-Mallrats has had three versions released, with the main version being released amongst an extended version and a theatrical version.
-The theatrical release has a total of 100 differences between the extended and original version.
+Mallrats has had two versions released: an extended version, and a theatrical version.
+The theatrical release has a total of 100 differences between the extended version.